Key Takeaways:

 If you're considering stock grants, the agreement will need to identify voting rights, as well as the class of the stock.
 It should also state whether any of the grants will vest with time.
 Additional performance standards that could have an impact on vesting will also need to be outlined.

-If you're considering stock options, the written agreement will need to outline the strike price, exercise rules, and waiting period.
+If you're considering stock options, the agreement must outline the strike price, exercise rules, and waiting period.
 Any rules concerning the ability to transfer the stock should also be included, as well as any information pertaining to tax withholding.

 Benefits and Risks of Consulting for Equity